Who Can Use Counseling and Psychological Services?

 Students not enrolled in summer classes can receive care during the summer months by paying the summer Campus Health Fee.
 These students must have also paid the Campus Health Fee for the previous spring semester.

-Some students who move in before the university opens for a term can receive care before the therm begins.
+Some students who move in before the university opens for a term can receive care before the term begins.
 This applies to Resident Assistants, certain athletic teams, and other specific groups.

 Graduates can receive care at CAPS for thirty days after graduation.